davidisaaclee/tgm-20/README.md

 a _layer_ is a sequence of _commands_. these commands describe an image by applying a sequence transforms to a preset source image.

-there are six regular commands in the tgm-20 standard library (detailed below), and two special commands for deleting a command and appending a new layer.
+there are six regular commands in the tgm-20 standard library (detailed below), and two special commands (deleting a command and appending a new layer).

 every regular command has two functions:
 - when a command is the first command in a layer, it draws a preset source image to the pixel matrix.